 As a caring school, mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect and care for one another.
 An acceptance that people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour.
-At Orbis Education and Care and Priority Childcare, we actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Value, including 'extremist' views.
+We actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Value, including 'extremist' views.